niklauslee/staruml-docs/docs/source/basic-concepts.rst

 *Element* is building block constitutes a software model.
 There are three kinds of *Elements*: *Model Element*, *View Element*, and *Diagram*.

-You need to have a clear conceptual distinction between Model Elements, View Elements and Diagrams.
+You need to have a clear conceptual distinction between Model Element, View Element and Diagram.
 A *Model Element* is an element that contains information for a software model.
-A *View Element* is a visual representation of a particular a *Model Element*. a *Diagram* is a collection of *View Elements* in order to represent a partcular perspective of the system.
+A *View Element* is a visual representation of a particular a *Model Element*.
+A *Diagram* is a collection of *View Elements* in order to represent a partcular perspective of the system.

 Fragment
 ========